Exercise Classifications

 Although the least commonly used exercise classification on this page, every exercise can be described by the movement in reference to the kinetic chain.
 In other words, the exercises can be described by the movement of your body in relation to the resistance.

 There are two classifications—open chain and closed chain.
-Neither open nor closed chain are inherently more beneficial for muscle growth, and both classifications have exercises that are staples for their target muscles (e.g., bench press for chest and squats for legs).
+Neither open nor closed chain are inherently more beneficial for muscle development, and both classifications have exercises that are staples for their target muscles (e.g., bench press for chest and squats for legs).

 Open chain